rfc-editor/errata-report-process/draft-rpc-errata-process.md

 the rationale or to describe those errata that cannot easily be put into the Original/Corrected format.

-The Report page allows a set number of reports (i.e., 4 TODO) for the same RFC to be submitted at the same time, using the Original/Corrected form.
-By having the reporter separate the report entries, the SSP should have an easier time verifying each entry.
-We also hope that this encourages reporters to submit only the most valuable erratum reports.

 When the reporter submits the report, they are shown a preview of it.
 They can choose to edit the report, cancel, or submit.
 They must successfully navigate a reCAPTCHA in order to complete the report submission.